— Calvin Coolidge

-On the anniversary of the signing of the Declaration of Independence, 30th President of the United States John Calvin Coolidge (1872-1933) was born on this day on a farm in Plymouth, Vermont and graduated cum laude from Amherst in 1895.
+On the anniversary of the signing of the Declaration of Independence, 30th President of the United States John Calvin Coolidge (1872–1933) was born on a farm in Plymouth, Vermont.
+He graduated cum laude from Amherst in 1895.

 “The most common commodity in this country is unrealized potential,” said Coolidge, a man of integrity, wisdom, and humor.
 The staunch Republican believed in democracy and self-reliance.